EN

 As defined by Section 203(k) of Housing and Urban Development’s code, the 203(k) loan allows the home buyer to borrow enough funds to cover both the cost of the home and the price of repairs, including the cost of labor and material for those repairs, in one loan.
 Certain 203(k) loans may also be expanded to include funding for up to six months of mortgage payments.

+With the 203(k) loan, the maximum loan amount that can be borrowed is capped at 110 percent of the home’s projected value as determined by an appraiser.
+Additionally, lenders require the borrower to pay mortgage insurance.
 Interest rates could be slightly higher than those associated with a conventional mortgage.
 However, they might be significantly lower than interest rates on loans taken out to cover repairs.
 There are two types of 203(k) loans available:

 Limited 203(k): This loan is intended for smaller renovation and upgrade projects that are valued less than $35,000.
 There is no minimum cost requirement, although you can’t fund structural repairs with a Limited 203(k).

+Standard 203(k): The Standard 203(k) loan is intended for more extensive repairs with a total price tag greater than $35,000.
+The minimal loan amount for this type is $5,000.
+Structural changes, like additions or full home renovations, are permitted.
+The home buyer must obtain architectural exhibits and meet building codes.
 The homebuyer must meet specific borrowing criteria from FHA.
 This includes a debt to income ratio of 31 percent for the monthly housing payment and not more than 43 percent with all debt combined.
-Buyers must have a credit score of at least 620to qualify.
+Buyers must have a credit score of at least 620 to qualify.
 Additionally, the buyer will still need to make a down payment of at least 3.5 percent of the total amount borrowed.
-NOTE: This loan is only available to people who will live in the home, although under certain situations, nonprofit organizations can also take out a 203(k) loan.

 What kinds of renovations does the 203(k) loan cover?